Turn judgement into controlled, repeatable logic.

 • Escalation by rule, not emotion

-• Documentation by design
+• Structured documentation by design

 WHY DECISION RULES ARE IMPORTANT